HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-patient-bundle-intro.md

 ### Usage

-The bundle MUST contain exactly one Patient resource conforming to the [CancerPatient] profile.
+The bundle MUST contain exactly one Patient resource conforming to the [CancerPatient] profile (any patient conforming with US Core Patient is also conformant).
 The bundle MUST also contain following mCODE-conformant resources, if available to the server:

 * Condition resources conforming to [PrimaryCancerCondition] and [SecondaryCancerCondition] profiles
 * Observation resources conforming to [CancerDiseaseStatus] profile